ogontaro/git-cherrycrop/README.md

 # git cherrycrop

-`git cherrycrop` is a custom Git subcommand that allows you to cherry-pick commits based on specific prefixes, such as ticket numbers.
-This tool helps streamline the process of extracting relevant commits and applying them to different branches.
+`git cherrycrop` is a custom Git subcommand that allows you to cherry-pick commits from a specific local branch based on a prefix in the commit messages.
+This tool helps streamline the process of extracting relevant commits and applying them to your current branch.

 ## Installation